blw219/terra-docs/docs/meeting/meeting.md

 # 31th May 2022 - Meeting with Terra

 **To do**:
-* Use Tailwind for premade spinners when loading data
+* Use Tailwind for pre-made spinners when loading data

 **Deliverables**: